SJarod/5Sages/README.md

 ###### Next implementation
 - timer for each thread (total duration time) (each wise man lifetime)
 - show the thread's start and end time
-- go from PLAY mode to DEBUG mode without recompiling

 ### Problems/Bugs
 - user can enter text instead of numbers in the first questions
-- when there are a lot of wise men, the display will not be fast enough and accurate
+- when there are a lot of wise men, the display will not be fast enough and not accurate
-- user has to enter a character to close the window